 Where to Buy the Stockholm Pass and Get a Discount

 The fastest and cheapest option to get your Stockholm Pass and the one I recommend is buying it at the official website where you can get discounts up to 15%.
 Remember that cards are valid during 12 months after the purchase.

-Although at first the price may not seem cheap you should bear in mind what visiting every attraction and traveling in the city would cost you without the card and without the public transportation addon.
+Although at first the price may not seem cheap you should bear in mind what visiting every attraction would cost you without the card.
 That’s why I think the Stockholm Pass is worth its money to get the best experience possible when discovering the fascinating city of Stockholm.

-Pro-tip: if you buy it online, add the public transportation card and ship it home you will be able to travel without spending more money since your landing at Arlanda using the cheapest way of traveling between Arlanda airport and Stockholm center that I explained.
+Pro-tip: buy your public transportation card upon your landing at Arlanda and use the cheapest way of traveling between Arlanda airport and Stockholm center to get to the city center.